Skip to main content

 Two env vars are required — provided at signup:

-WAFFO_MERCHANT_ID means your Merchant ID, not storeId and not a store identifier from a URL. storeId is still part of the current API model for store, product, and checkout management flows, so do not confuse the two.
+WAFFO_MERCHANT_ID means your Merchant ID, not storeId and not a store identifier from a URL. storeId is still part of the current API model for store and product management flows, so do not confuse the two.
 For the first working integration, only these two env vars need to exist: WAFFO_MERCHANT_ID and WAFFO_PRIVATE_KEY.
 Store IDs and Product IDs are runtime values you can keep in code, app config, or your own database.

 PEM Key Handling